-Last updated on 05.08.2021
+Last updated on 25.10.2023

 More than 500 three-thousand metre peaks, over 80 ski areas, 5 nature parks and a cross-border national park: Tirol is a land of contrasts.

-22.9 Million Total overnight stays in Tirol (2019-2020 winter season)
+25.7 Million overnight stays were counted in Tirol in the past winter 2022/23.

-With more than 100 ski resorts, including single lift ski areas, Tirol has something for every skier and snowboarder.
+With more than 80 ski resorts, including single lift ski areas, Tirol has something for every skier and snowboarder.

-573 Three-Thousanders: 573 peaks in Tirol rise more than 3,000 meters above sea level.
+574 three-Thousanders: 574 peaks in Tirol rise more than 3,000 meters above sea level.
 3,798-meter Großglockner and 3,768-meter Wildspitze are the country’s tallest mountains.

 >20 ski resorts offer night skiing.
 Floating through the night beneath the glow of the slope’s lights is an otherworldly experience.

-Tirol’s 300+ ski schools offer a wide range of programs for all ages and experience levels to make your ski experience in Tirol the best it can be.
+Tirol’s 350+ ski schools offer a wide range of programs for all ages and experience levels to make your ski experience in Tirol the best it can be.

-You’ll be in safe and competent hands with over 700 highly trained and experienced mountain guides who know every inch of the surrounding scenery and who are keen to share their knowledge.
+You’ll be in safe and competent hands with over 900 highly trained and experienced mountain guides who know every inch of the surrounding scenery and who are keen to share their knowledge.

 Reaching up to elevations of 3,000 meters above sea level, the 5 glacier ski resorts in Tirol are endowed with reliable snowfall during their long season.
 One glacier resort even boasts year round skiing.

->100 Events such as the Hahnenkamm Race in Kitzbühel, the Ski World Cup in Sölden, the Weiße Rausch in St. Anton or the Freeride World Tour in Pillerseetal make Tirol the number one winter sports destination in the Alps.
+More than 100 winter sports events, among them legendary ones such as the Hahnenkamm World Cup Race in Kitzbühel, the Ski World Cup in Sölden, the White Rush in St. Anton and the Freeride World Tour in Fieberbunn, make Tirol the number one winter sports destination in the Alps.

 With more than 4,000 kilometers of well-maintained trails for classical and skate skiing, cross country skiing in Tirol has something to offer everyone from beginner to expert.
-Moreover, over 100 lodgings are specifically geared towards the needs of cross country skiers.
+Moreover, over 90 lodgings are specifically geared towards the needs of cross country skiers.